[Ed. This piece was originally written/posted in 2011. It’s reprinted here to mark Gary Shandling’s recent passing.]

 I’ve never subscribed to HBO.
 There may have been a month here and there when it was provided to us here in New Gloucester, by mistake, or as part of some promotion, but when the cable monolith inevitably attempted to charge us, we balked.
 The movie-watching we missed as a result of this cultural diminishment we didn’t see as relevant.

-However, many is the time I wish I had actually seen all those episodes of Curb Your Enthusiasm and The Larry Sanders Show.
+However, many is the time I wish I had seen all those episodes of Curb Your Enthusiasm and The Larry Sanders Show.

-I’ll temper my enthusiasm by saying the first two seasons of Larry Sanders were only slightly better than average — and something of a letdown when contrasted with the glowing tributes this series routinely garners from TV cognoscenti.
-These episodes didn’t suffer from a sameness, a la Curb, but I did find myself wondering why it is I am supposed to care about any of the main characters who are unfailingly funny but shitty.
+I’ll temper my ultimate, unfettered enthusiasm by saying the first two seasons of Larry Sanders were only slightly better than average — and something of a letdown when contrasted with the glowing tributes this series routinely garners from TV cognoscenti.
+These episodes didn’t suffer from a sameness, a la Curb, but I did find myself wondering why it is I am supposed to care about any of the main characters who are unfailingly funny but rather shitty.

-Well, I can report that in Season 4 the show officially hits its stride.
+Well, I can report that by Season 4, the show officially hits its stride.
 It’s not just easy for me to sit down and watch 2-3 episodes in a sitting; I make time for it.
 Indeed, I recently watched the fictitious talk show’s 8th anniversary special, and it struck me that a number of things have come together, revealing the show’s genius and explaining all the accolades I’d read and listened to over the years.

 • Sarah Silverman, who has just come aboard as the new writer;